AirTrain JFK: Curtailment of plan

-While Governor Pataki supported the revised people-mover plan, Mayor Rudy Giuliani voiced his opposition on the grounds that the city would have to contribute $300 million, and that it was not a direct rail link from Manhattan, and thus would not be profitable because of the need to transfer from Jamaica.
-The Port Authority was originally planning to pay for only $1.2 billion of the project, and use the other $300 million to pay the rent at the airport instead.
-In order to give his agreement, Giuliani wanted the Port Authority to study extending the Astoria elevated to LaGuardia Airport, as well as making the light-rail system compatible with the subway or LIRR to allow possible future interoperability.
-He agreed to the plan in 1997 when the state agreed to reimburse the city for its share of the system's cost.
-As part of the agreement, the state would also conduct a study on a similar train link to LaGuardia Airport.
-By that time, the Port Authority had collected $441 million in PFC funds.
+The people mover system was one of several major projects proposed at JFK Airport during the late 1990s.
+Pataki supported the revised people-mover plan, but New York City mayor Rudy Giuliani said the city would have to contribute $300 million, and that it was not a direct rail link from Manhattan, and thus would not be profitable because of the need to transfer from Jamaica.
+The Port Authority was originally planning to fund the project using $1.2 billion in PFC fees and $300 million in rental income.
+Giuliani wanted the Port Authority to study extending the Astoria elevated to LaGuardia Airport, as well as making the light rail system compatible with the subway or LIRR to allow possible future interoperability.
+By March 1997, five companies had expressed interest in building the system.
+The next month, Pataki agreed to provide $100 million to study a rail link to LaGuardia; in exchange, Giuliani and Shulman agreed to not oppose the JFK link.
+The Port Authority was reluctant to approve more than $5 million for the LaGuardia study.